mastodon/mastodon/docs/Running-Mastodon/Production-guide.md

     sudo apt-get install software-properties-common python-software-properties

-Once that's installed, just run:
+Once that's installed, run:

     certbot certonly

 and follow the prompts.
 It'll ask you what domain name you want to get a certificate for - put in the public facing domain name, which should be the same as your instance name.
 The one you set up DNS for.
 This installer is cool, it has the ability to stand up a temporary webserver on your host that it will use to verify that you own the domain name you're claiming.
 Once this is done, great!
 You can provide HTTPS access!

 ### Nginx
-Installing nginx is super simple:
+To install nginx, run:

     sudo apt-get install nginx

-But we want to use a custom configuration for mastodon.
-Edit `/etc/nginx/nginx.conf` to contain the following, where YOUR_HOST is replaced with your actual public instance name.
+Replace the default contents of `/etc/nginx/nginx.conf` with the following, where all four instances of the string `YOUR_HOST` are changed to the hostname for which you set up SSL above.

 ```
 worker_processes  4;